cschpc/elmfire-on-KNL/Reports/Optimization.md

 # Elmfire IPCC OpenMP effort

 ## Elmfire intro
 Elmfire is implemented in Fortran 77/90.
-It started its life as a Monte Carlo code and was slowly updated to PIC and full-f gyrokinetics over the last 15 years.
-The code relies on MPI to parallelize the grid in 1D and distribute the solver over multipe cores and compute nodes, using PetSc an external library for matrix work.
+It started its life as a Monte Carlo code and was slowly updated to PIC and full-f gyro kinetics over the last 15 years.
+The code relies on MPI to parallelize the grid in 1D and distribute the solver over multiple cores and compute nodes, using PetSc an external library for matrix work.

 Elmfire is a Particle In Cell (PIC) code with drift kinetic electrons, meaning that it allows more complex physics at smaller scales than other competing codes.
-While this addition provides new possibilities it also requires more memory and a smaller timestep, making it highly competationally intensive.
+While this addition provides new possibilities it also requires more memory and a smaller time step, making it highly computationally intensive.

 ## Test cases
 The test cases provided have been optimized to study both grid and particle memory data.
 Case 1 was a small grid with average particle count, Case 2 a medium grid and again average particle count and Case 3 a large grid with a higher particle count.
 These have been used to push the limits of the OpenMP paradigm.